No products

 Heeled in

-When you get your young trees, it’s a good idea to stand them in a bucket of water overnight.
-If you’re not ready to plant them you can “heel them in” a temporary position for a few weeks.
+When you receive your plants, they will still be dormant, and will survive easily in their packaging for 1-2 weeks before planting.
+Open the bag and pour in a cup of water every week to ensure the roots stay moist.
+Before planting, it’s a good idea to stand them in a bucket of water overnight, mix in some soluble seaweed solution if you have it.
+Alternatively If you’re not ready to plant them you can “heel them in” a temporary position for a few weeks.
 Just bury the roots in a pile of moist sawdust or loose soil, and keep moist.
 At no stage allow the roots to dry out.
 Also, don’t let the roots sit in water for more than a few days, or they may start to rot.

 The young fruit tree